arolling/pizzashop/README.md

 * User can add the same topping more than once
 * Does not show the individual prices for each extra
 * All pizzas are the same price
+* Grammar when "Gluten Free" is chosen can be wonky

 ## Support and contact details